 If you’d rather invest your money in Italian tile and other goodies, learn how to read and rejigger construction contracts yourself, so you can get the best work from a contractor.
 Here’s how.

-The essential job of a construction contract is to spell out the project’s “scope of work.”
-This is the document you and your contractor will consult throughout the job, so make sure it’s as detailed as possible.
+The basic job of a contractor agreement is to spell out the scope of the project’s work.
+This is the document you and your contractor will consult throughout the job, so make sure it’s as clear and detailed as possible.

-A thorough contract is filled with numbers and stipulations that will take several hours to review, so leave enough time to review it before signing.
+A thorough contract is filled with numbers and stipulations that will probably take several hours to review, so leave enough time to go through it before signing.
 The contract should state:

-- Contractor will secure all necessary permits and approvals
+- That the contractor will secure all necessary permits and approvals.

-The contract needn’t contain product specs on its pages: It may refer to the contractor’s attached, itemized bid.
+The contract needn’t contain product specs on its pages.
+Instead, it may refer to the contractor’s attached, itemized bid.

 Some states require the contractor to write his license number on the document and to include a clause that allows you to rescind within a certain time period after signing, usually one to three days.
 Check your state laws to learn what your construction contract should contain.

 Set a Payment Schedule